dylanrussellmd/nsqipr/README.md

 ACS NSQIP<sup>©</sup> requires that members request specific datasets for use in research.
-The files are then delivered as `.exe` executables avaiable for download for a limited duration of time.
+The files are then delivered as `.exe` executables available for download for a limited duration of time.
 The archived files can be unzipped and contain a `.txt` tab-delimited file.
 Some will also contain a PDF version of the Participant Use File (**PUF**); these define the variables in the dataset.
 The `.txt` tab-delimited file must be read into R as a data frame and meticulously cleaned prior to being used for data analysis.
 Researchers often want to combine data across